GramAddict/bot/README.md

     - `source .venv/bin/activate` on Linux/macOS
     - `.venv\Scripts\activate.bat` on Windows cmd
     - `.venv\Scripts\activate.ps1` on Windows PowerShell
-    > If you activate the venv correctly, you will see a little (.venv) on the left side of the command line
+      > If you activate the venv correctly, you will see a little (.venv) on the left side of the command line!
 #### With pip (I suggest you this way):

-Install the package: `pip3 install GramAddict`
+- install the package: `pip3 install GramAddict`
-Check if it's installed: `GramAddict --version`
+- check if it's installed: `gramaddict --version`
-If everything is fine you will get the GramAddict version installed. 🥳
+- if everything is fine you will get the GramAddict version installed 🥳

 #### With git:
-Clone the project: `git clone https://github.com/GramAddict/bot.git gramaddict` Enter the gramaddict folder: `cd gramaddict`
+- clone the project: `git clone https://github.com/GramAddict/bot.git gramaddict`
+- enter the gramaddict folder: `cd gramaddict`
-Install the requirements: `pip3 install -r requirements.txt`
+- install the requirements: `pip3 install -r requirements.txt`

 ### Step 3: Install adb:
 Adb stands for [Android Debug Bridge](https://developer.android.com/studio/command-line/adb).
 It's needed for making this bot working properly.
 I think this one is the hardest part to accomplish but don't give up!
 You can do it, with my help. 💪